MichaelsPlayground/TalkToYourDESFireCard/manual_talk_to_your_desfire_ev3_card.md

 ## Does your app work with DESFire EV1 and EV2 tags as well ?

 Most of the functionality described in this document is available within the DESFire EVx family and the app should work properly with these tags as well.
+But for read and write operations using communication modes MACed or Full enciphered the library is using the "**AuthenticateEV2First*" command available on DESFire EV2 and onwards only.

-As I do not have DESFire EV1 or EV2 tags available I could not test the functionality and the answer is *I don't know.*.
+As I do not have DESFire EV1 or EV2 tags available I could not test the functionality and the answer is:

+- for DESFire EV1 tags the read and write operations on files with Plain communication mode only should work, all others will fail
+- for DESFire EV2 tags the full functionality should be available

 ## Which key and authentication does this app use ?